Links for Palaeobotanists

 George Booth, The Fish Information Service: Algae.
 Easy to understand information.

-Department of Biological Sciences, Bowling Green State University, Bowling Green, OH: Center for Algal Microscopy.
-Images and links about algae.
+Department of Biological Sciences, Bowling Green State University, Bowling Green, OH:

 Mark Buchheim, Department of Biological Science, University of Tulsa, OK: deepestgreen.
 A website for the study of green algal diversity - a coordinated research effort for the phylogenetic investigation of the Chlorophyta.
 The Chlorophyta is one of two branches of the Viridiplantae (Green Plant) lineage.
 The Chlorophyta includes extant members that possess a fossil record that extends back into the Precambrian.